joedevon/ContextWhisperer/.prompts/human/human_future_prompt.md

-# Next Steps and Improvement Opportunities
+# Codebase Improvement Opportunities

-Create a comprehensive roadmap document that identifies code improvement opportunities:
+This template analyzes the codebase to identify potential improvements and next steps for developers.

 ACCURACY REQUIREMENTS:
-- List ONLY issues that can be identified directly in the codebase
-- For each item, provide EXACT file references using "filename:line" format
-- Include ACTUAL code snippets demonstrating the issues, not fabricated examples
-- DO NOT suggest improvements for hypothetical problems not found in the code
-- If any suggested improvement lacks clear code evidence, explicitly state "Potential improvement based on limited evidence"
-- Base all recommendations on objective code analysis rather than speculation
+- Base ALL suggestions on verifiable code evidence
+- Focus on concrete, actionable improvements
+- Mark uncertainties as "Potentially Missing Information"

 1. Identify and categorize improvement opportunities:
    - Technical debt (complex code, workarounds, outdated patterns)